cameronsstone/alfred-quip-workflow/README.md

 # Alfred Quip Workflow

 Search documents in Quip from within Alfred!
-Alfred 3 only
+Alfred 3 and Alfred 4

 ## Install

-Grab the workflow from one of the latest Github releases, or from Packal: http://www.packal.org/workflow/quip
+1. Grab the workflow from one of the latest Github releases
+1. Optionally set your quip domain in the workflow variables.

-Run `set-quip-key` to open the Quip page, sign in and get your key.
+1. Run `set-quip-key` to open the Quip page, sign in and get your key.

-Then run `set-quip-key [KEY HERE]` to add the key.
+1. Then run `set-quip-key [KEY HERE]` to add the key.

 ## Usage

-Quip does not have a search API, so this workflow will create a local cache of your documents that is refreshed in the background every hour.
-Just type `quip [search term]` and you will see a list of documents.
+* run `q <search terms>` to search quip document contents
+* run `qt <search terms>` to search quip document titles only